pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 <iframe src="/dashboard/probability.html" width="100%" height="600" style="border:none;"></iframe>

 The recession probability is computed from the dual-threshold extension of the Michz rule.
 The dual-threshold rule works as follows: values of the indicator between 0.29pp and 0.81pp signal a probable recession; values above 0.81pp signal a certain recession.
-The recession probability is the fraction of the 0.29pp–0.81pp band that the indicator has covered.
+This dual-threshold extension accounts for uncertainty in the true recession threshold and provides a simple way to nowcast recession risk.
+Then, the recession probability is the fraction of the 0.29pp–0.81pp band that the indicator has covered.

 ---